HenrikRian/Bachelor-KM-OpenBridge-2023/readme.md

 # OpenBridge Web Components #
-This is an implementation of the openbridge design system in web components.
+This is an implementation of the openbridge design system in web components. abc

 ## Demo ##
 A storybook demo is available [here](https://openbridge.gitlab.io/openbridge-web-components/).